robertialenti/Bike-Share/README.md

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/static_map.png" width="900" height="500">

-It's also informative to animate the previous static image, showing data for each week since April 2014.
+It's also informative to animate the previous static image.
 In doing so, it's clear to see the gradual expansion of the network as well as the increased usage, both at the extensive and intensive margins.

 ### 6. Preparing Data for Econometric Analysis

+Before I can perform regressions, I make the following ___.
+I create an event time variable, measuring number of days since the opening of Axis 1 on 11/07/2020.
+Next, I seasonally adjust the outcome variables by employing ___.
+Finally, I introduce additional covariates including daily mean temperature, precipitation, and amount of snow on ground in Montreal.

 ### 7. Assessing Parallel Trends

+To ensure that outcomes evolved similarly prior to treatment, and to verify that rideshare users did not somehow frontrun the treatment, I plot outcomes in event time separately for treated and control groups.

 ### 8. Model Estimation
-We begin by estimatign a standard difference-in-difference model estimation, with typical post, treatment, and interaction terms.
+We begin by estimating a standard difference-in-difference model estimation, with post, treatment, and interaction terms, as well as controls.
+The regressions are performed at the weekly-station level as outcomes are much less noisy at a weekly level than at a daily level.

 The coefficients of interest are found to be positive, statistically significant, and economically meaingful.

-We also use a two-way fixed effects.
+We also use a two-way fixed effects

 What the regression results show is that the number, average distance, and average duration of rides taken at Bixi stations near the REV experienced a much greater increase following the path's construction than stations located further.
 If the identification strategy is convincing, than these parameter estimates are causal, and not simply correlative.
 That is, ____